CactusVPN is a Moldova-based VPN service from CactusVPN Ltd.

 And in addition, these torrenting servers are banned on two of their three packages.
 That means you’ll need to shell out for the most expensive plan to access servers that probably aren’t going to be very quick.

 They offer a free 24-hour trial period, along with a 30-day money-back guarantee.
-So you can try out both the VPN service and SmartDNS before ponying up any cash.
+So you can try out both the VPN software and SmartDNS before ponying up any cash.
 Nice!

 We were initially encouraged by their plethora of protocol options and device compatibility.
 The client worked just as advertised.